Vincent Kompany: 2023–24: Premier League relegation

 On Kompany's debut as a Premier League manager on 11 August 2023, his side lost 3–0 at home to reigning champions Manchester City.
 Will Unwin of The Guardian wrote that the performance "showed more than enough that Kompany and his players will be in the Premier League for the long term".

 On 23 December 2023, Burnley won 2–0 against Fulham and moved out of the relegation zone.
-The match was also notable as the first in the Premier League where a woman was the referee.
-Kompany was reported as saying "I am happy to be part of this moment".
+The match was the first in the Premier League where a woman was the referee.
+Kompany said "I am happy to be part of this moment".

-On 30 March 2024, Kompany was sent off for protesting against the referee Darren England over awarding the home side the penalty after Lorenz Assignon was sent off for fouling Mykhailo Mudryk in their 2–2 draw against Chelsea.
-Nevertheless, he was charged by the FA for his action.
+On 30 March 2024, Kompany was sent off for protesting against referee Darren England when he awarded Chelsea a penalty and sent off Lorenz Assignon for fouling Mykhailo Mudryk.
+He was later charged with misconduct by the FA, receiving a touchline ban and a fine.

 At the end of the season, Burnley were relegated from the Premier League, finishing 19th with a club record low tally of 24 points.
 The Athletic stated that already early in the season "Kompany's tactical naivety, stubbornness and inexperience" were highlighted.
 Kompany was also criticised for mainly buying inexperienced players, resulting in an uncompetitive squad.
 The Independent ranked it as "one of the Premier League's worst-ever relegations", partly due to the club having been "naive in the transfer market, naive on the pitch and, by extension, naive in the boardroom".